leahferrell/Stock-Index-Predictor/README.md

 ## III.
 Overall Design:

-A. The core project consists of 4 parts:
+### A. The core project consists of 4 parts:
-	1. Daily inputs: Daily Open, Daily High, Daily Low, Daily Closing, Trading Volumes
-	2. Technical Indicators (features): there are 28 of these (and discussed in the paper) and are obtained through analysis on the inputs.
-	3. Prediction System: The prediction system is made up of a Decision Tree, SVM, and Genetic Algorithm and is fed the technical indicators as inputs.
-	4. Trading Rule: Based on the predicted trend from the prediction system.
+	i.
+Daily inputs: Daily Open, Daily High, Daily Low, Daily Closing, Trading Volumes ii.
+Technical Indicators (features): there are 28 of these (and discussed in the paper) and are obtained through analysis on the inputs. iii.
+Prediction System: The prediction system is made up of a Decision Tree, SVM, and Genetic Algorithm and is fed the technical indicators as inputs. iv.
+Trading Rule: Based on the predicted trend from the prediction system.

-B. There will be a database to store the data obtained from both the daily inputs, the technical indicators, and the prediction system.
+### B. There will be a database to store the data obtained from both the daily inputs, the technical indicators, and the prediction system.
-C. This will be hosted as a web service and will provide a web API, so other applications can interface with it.
+### C. This will be hosted as a web service and will provide a web API, so other applications can interface with it.
-D. Web and phone apps that get data from the web API will be created as examples.
+### D. Web and phone apps that get data from the web API will be created as examples.

 ## IV.
 Technical Details: